berksconnect/berksconnect/README.md

 The local platform for Berks County, Pennsylvania.

-We combine a countywide business directory with a local news desk, an events calendar, a jobs board, restaurant menus, and guides to things to do — one place to find what's happening and who does what across Reading and the boroughs.
+We combine a countywide business directory with a local news desk, an events calendar, a jobs board, restaurant menus, and guides to things to do.
+One place to find what's happening and who does what across Reading and the boroughs.

 **[berksconnect.com](https://berksconnect.com)**